-The provision for income taxes includes federal, state and local taxes in the United States and foreign taxes at an approximate effective tax rate of 8.8% and -5.3% for the three months ended March 31, 2013 and 2012, respectively.
+The provision for income taxes includes federal, state and local taxes in the United States and foreign taxes at an approximate effective tax rate of 9.2% and -7.1% for the three months ended September 30, 2013 and 2012, respectively, and 9.6% and -5.5% for the nine months ended September 30, 2013 and 2012, respectively.
 The reconciling items from the Company's statutory rate to the effective tax rate were driven primarily by the following: (i) a portion of the income earned by the Company is not subject to federal, state and local corporate income taxes in the United States; (ii) a portion of the income earned by the Company is subject to the New York City unincorporated business tax; (iii) certain foreign subsidiaries are subject to foreign corporate income taxes; and (iv) the Reorganization expenses related to the reclassification of the executive managing directors' and the Ziffs' interests as Och-Ziff Operating Group A Units are not deductible for tax purposes.

-As of March 31, 2013, and December 31, 2012, the Company was not required to establish a liability for uncertain tax positions.
+As of September 30, 2013, and December 31, 2012, the Company was not required to establish a liability for uncertain tax positions.

-9. EARNINGS (LOSS) PER CLASS A SHARE
+11. EARNINGS (LOSS) PER CLASS A SHARE

 Basic earnings (loss) per Class A Share is computed by dividing the net income (loss) allocated to Class A Shareholders by the weighted-average number of Class A Shares outstanding for the period.
-For the three months ended March 31, 2013 and 2012, the Company included RSUs of 1,920,696 and 1,166,511, respectively, that have vested but have not been settled in Class A Shares in the weighted-average Class A Shares outstanding used in the calculation of basic and diluted earnings (loss) per Class A Share.
+For the three months ended September 30, 2013 and 2012, the Company included, respectively, 1,600,165 and 974,989 RSUs that have vested but have not been settled in Class A Shares in the weighted-average Class A Shares outstanding used in the calculation of basic and diluted earnings (loss) per Class A Share.
+For the nine months ended September 30, 2013 and 2012, the Company included, respectively, 1,854,084 and 1,031,288 RSUs that have vested but have not been settled in Class A Shares in the weighted-average Class A Shares outstanding used in the calculation of basic and diluted earnings (loss) per Class A Share.